LGBTQ rights in Bangladesh: Legality of same-sex sexual activity

+Section 377 is usually considered to be the formal law against homosexuality in Bangladesh, imposed by the British when the territory which would constitute modern-day Bangladesh was a part of British Raj.
+They were enacted in 1860 through the Indian Penal Code that went into effect in 1862.
+Section 377 were carried over into the Pakistan Penal Code following the partition of India in 1947, and continue to be part of the Bangladesh Penal Code since its independence from Pakistan in 1971.
+In 2009 and 2013, the Bangladeshi Parliament refused to overturn Section 377.

-Section 377 ("Unnatural offences") of the Penal Code forbids anal and oral sex, regardless of the gender and sexual orientation of the participants:
+Section 377 ("Unnatural offences") of the Penal Code forbids "unnatural" sex, regardless of the gender and sexual orientation of the participants:

 Whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with imprisonment for life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.Explanation: Penetration is sufficient to constitute the carnal intercourse necessary to the offence described in this section.

+However, what actually constitutes as "unnatural" has not been specified, as homosexual acts among animals are perceived in nature, the law has only been used to prosecute non-consensual same-sex activities in Bangladesh, although it has precedent of being used to prosecute consensual same-sex relationships in other colonized countries.

 The ambit of Section 377 extends to any sexual union involving penile insertion.
-Thus, even consensual heterosexual acts such as fellatio and anal penetration may be punishable under this law.
+With no clear definition of what constitutes "unnatural", under the Victorian morality which acted as the foundation of this law deeming only reproductive sex as "natural"—consensual heterosexual acts such as fellatio and anal penetration may be punishable under this law.

+Though rarely enforced, it is used to arrest, harass and extort individuals based on their sexual orientation—while prosecuting them under public nuisance or other similar charges.